VoHoTv/coronavirus/README.txt

 == Changelog ==

+= 1.3.4 =
+* Updated the API to the v2 endpoint.
+All data should now be displayed again.

+= 1.3.3 =
+* Fixed a bug which incorrectly rendered the admin page for the coronavirus plugin.

+= 1.3.2 =
+* CSS now only gets added to the plugin admin page to avoid conflicts.

+= 1.3.1 =
+* Coronavirus is now compatible with WordPress version 5.4

 = 1.3.0 =
 * Errors when saving options has been fixed.
 * Selected options now get deleted from the database when the plugin is deactivated.